-Opening some files in AECOsim Buiilding Designer can be slowed down by the regeneration of automated annotation symbols, door and window identification labels for instance.
-Messages mentioning “MicroStation visibility calculator” may be displayed and are a good indicator that performance is being affected by Auto Annotation.
+Opening some files in OpenBuiildings Designer can be slowed down by the regeneration of automated annotation symbols, door and window identification labels for instance.
+Messages mentioning “visibility calculator” may be displayed which are a good indicator that performance is being affected by Auto Annotation.

-The visibility calculator is the scan process that looks for any geometry changes that would affect the display of annotation, and it’s that scanning process that consumes most of the time and resources, not the creation of the annotation itself.
+The visibility calculator is the scan process that looks for any geometry changes that would affect the display of annotation, and it is that scanning process that consumes most of the time and resources, not the creation of the annotation itself.

 A consensus has emerged that running auto annotation constantly is unnecessary on a day to day basis, it can be turned on at appropriate review points to create or regenerate the annotation.

-There are two configration variables that control the behaviour of auto annotation, these can be set to give you control over when auto-annotation runs.
+There are two configuration variables that control the behaviour of auto annotation, these can be set to give you control over when auto-annotation runs.

 Auto-annotation can be updated in V8i by the Drawing Composition > Reference > Refresh Automatic Annotations tool.
 There are also a number of key-in commands listed in the 'Refresh Automatic Annotations tool' help topic.

-BB_AUTOANNOTATION can be set to manual, in which case the Refresh Automatic Annotations tool, in the Drawing Composition 2D task must be used to refresh each sheet.
-This is probably going to require too much manual intervention.
+BB_AUTOANNOTATION can be set to MANUAL, in which case the Refresh Automatic Annotations tools would need to be used to refresh each drawing view.
+This is probably going to require too much manual intervention and is not recommended.

-Leaving BB_AUTOANNOTATION set to USER is the best option as it allows user choice.
+Leaving BB_AUTOANNOTATION set to USER is the recommended option as it allows user control.

 If the value for BB_AUTOANNOTATION_ONCREATE is changed from 1 to 0 Auto Annotations will not be created in new dynamic view drawings or sheets.
 So while setting it to 0 will minimise impact on performance setting it to 1 will only have an impact on performance when the DV is created.

-At that point AECOsim Buiilding Designer will search for qualifying rule-based annotation elements and generate the labels.
+At that point OpenBuiildings Designer will search for qualifying rule-based annotation elements and generate the labels.
 This engenders confidence that the application and data are both performing correctly.

-It will have no effect on subsequent file open events so is recommended as a site setting, only being changed to 0 at the project level if there are particular performance issues on a project when creating DV/BVs.
+It will have no effect on subsequent file open events so is recommended as a site setting.

 BB_AUTOANNOTATION = USER